 Financing for the Rail Baltica project

-The Rail Baltica project is estimated to require an investment of €3.7bn ($4bn approximately), according to a techno-economic substantiation study conducted by AECOM in 2011.
+The Rail Baltica project is estimated to require an investment of approximately €5.8bn ($6.19bn).

 Key players involved

 A strategic feasibility study was conducted by COWI to determine the viability of the Rail Baltica project.
 Another study was conducted by AECOM to determine the best strategic route.

 Negotiations for setting up the joint venture RB Rail were carried out by the law firm TRINITI.
 Reaalprojekt is responsible for preparing county plans and conducting the preliminary design for Rail Baltica in Estonia.

 A consortium of Obermeyer Planen + Beraten and Prointec was contracted for the engineering, design, and construction of a new line between Pärnu and the Estonian-Latvian border.

 The joint venture of Italy-based civil engineering and consulting firm 3ti Progetti Italia and Turkey-based engineering, design, and construction management Yuksel Proje were appointed to provide design review services of the project in Lithuania and Estonia.

 Engineering service provider ENE Engineer was selected to develop an energy subsystem that will use 100% renewable energy.